Marionettes of the Democratic Party

 when they lose,

-you're going to start seeing a lot of leaks coming out of the DOJ, the FBI, the White House, the DNC,
+You're going to start seeing a lot of leaks coming out of the DOJ, the FBI, the White House, the DNC,

+and the media is going to gobble them them up.
 And they're going to be two types of league.

 We're kind of worried, sort of, kind of, maybe, perhaps, probably in theory about the Biden crime exposure.

-And two, there's been rumors that Joe goes into the wrong room when he's in the West Wing that he doesn't recognize anybody.
+And two, there's been rumors that Joe goes into the wrong room when he's in the West Wing, that he doesn't recognize anybody.
+We're really worried about this.

-He will be the scapegoat, even though he did heroic service by being the empty vessel that carried their neo-socialist message across the finishing line with a veneer that Bernie Sanders or Elizabeth Warren could not offer.
+neo-socialist message across the finishing line with a veneer that Bernie Sanders or Elizabeth Warren could not offer.

 But good old Joel Biden preached unity and centrism and got this neo-communist, I should say, crazy redistributionist

-cargo across the finish line, but they have no gratitude for that.
+cargo across the the finish line, but they have no gratitude for that.
+They're going to blame it all on Joe Biden.

 You watch.